What makes a Los Angeles Medicare fraud story newsworthy?

 People who get involved in fraud schemes are not inherently evil.
 Rather, their motivations often come from needs not met, such as needs for fair compensation, autonomy, power, and so forth.

 The point is that, if you or someone you love stands accused of a similar crime, you need a thorough defense.
-Trust attorney Michael Kraut of Los Angeles’s Kraut Law Group, to provide a free and thorough consultation about your options.
+Trust attorney Michael Kraut of Los Angeles’s Kraut Criminal & DUI Lawyers, to provide a free and thorough consultation about your options.
 Mr. Kraut is a Harvard Law School educated ex-prosecutor who wracked up a very impressive 99+% rate at jury trials as a prosecutor.

 If you have been arrested for a crime in Beverly Hills, please contact Los Angeles criminal defense attorney Michael Kraut for 24/7 assistance by phone at (323) 464-6453 or toll free at (888) 334-6344 or online.